Social service integration

 How could this strategy advance health equity?
 This strategy is rated potential to decrease disparities: supported by some evidence.

 There is some evidence that social service integration has the potential to decrease disparities in health outcomes and service access5, 10, 13.
-Available evidence shows that interagency partnerships can reduce health care spending and improve health outcomes among older adults10 and increase child wellbeing and safety for Native American families13.
+Available evidence shows that interagency partnerships can reduce health care spending and improve health outcomes among older adults10 and increase child well-being and safety for Native American families13.
 Integrating health and social services in women’s shelters may increase service access among women who have experienced intimate partner violence5.
 Intersectoral integration between social, health, and housing services is recommended to reduce service gaps, improve service access and health outcomes for individuals who have multiple social and medical unmet needs, such as older adults living in public housing34, individuals with serious mental illness17, 35, veterans6, individuals experiencing homelessness15, 19, children at risk of food insecurity36, first-time mothers and young children11, and communities affected by poverty and systemic racism27.

 What is the relevant historical background?